yupanasenko/libakrypt_faq/Readme.md

  - a some set of pseudo random generators for various operation systems.

-We hope that libakrypt can be used successfully under Linux, Windows (since XP), FreeBSD, MacOs and ReactOS opeation systems.
+We hope that libakrypt can be used successfully under Linux, Windows (since XP), FreeBSD, MacOs and ReactOS operation systems.

 ## Compilation